 PAM is an excellent alternative to visual surveys for odontocete cetaceans which frequently produce echolocation clicks, whistles, and other vocalizations that can be detected at distances that are similar to or greater than visual detection distances.
 Fixed PAM networks in particular are a relatively inexpensive monitoring technology and can be deployed for months at a time.
 Compared to visual surveys, the long deployments of PAM sensors provide data with lower variance, which increases the precision of the resulting abundance estimates and therefore statistical power to detect trends.
 PAM networks have been used to estimate the abundance of Blainvilles beaked whales (Mesoplodon densirostris; Marques et al.,2009) and sperm whales (Physeter macrocephalus; Ward et al.,2012) in the Bahamas, Baltic Sea harbor porpoise Phocoena phocoena and North Pacific right whale (Eubalaena japonica; Marques et al.,2011), and to document the decline of the critically endangered vaquita (Phocoena sinus; Jaramillo-Legorreta et al.,2017) in the Gulf of California.

-Designing PAM schemes for long-term monitoring of cetacean populations is now feasible through advances in affordable underwater instrumentation, improvements in cetacean vocalization detection algorithms, and development of statistical methods for estimating animal abundance using passive acoustic data (Zimmer,2009).
+Long-term monitoring of cetacean populations is now feasible through advances in affordable underwater instrumentation, improvements in cetacean vocalization detection algorithms, and development of statistical methods for estimating animal abundance using passive acoustic data (Zimmer,2009).
 However, there is no framework for optimizing PAM surveys to maximize precision.
 To date, most studies attempting to estimate cetacean abundance using passive acoustic data have either used existing acoustic datasets (e.g.,Harris et al.,2013) or relied on general design principles from the visual survey literature to guide data collection (e.g.,Jaramillo-Legorreta et al., 2017).
 There is a growing need in science, management, and industry for quantitative design criteria to optimize the implementation of passive acoustic monitoring networks for cetaceans.

 We use the Monterey Bay population of harbor porpoise as a case study to eval-